ca. 1920s Horsman metal head boy doll,

 Works 1919-1920 USA, made aluminum doll heads and hands on

 composition ball jointed or cloth stuffed bodies, doll mark unknown or unmarked.

 Atlas Doll &

 Toy Company 1917-1930 USA, made all metal dolls, also dolls with metal

 heads, sleep eyes, wigged and metal arms on cork stuffed bodies, Atlas doll mark

-or trade name are A.D.T.
-Co and 1919 Hug Me Kid with sleep or
+or trade names are A.D.T.
+Co and in 1919 Hug Me Kid with sleep or

 stationary eyes, molded hair or wigged.
 Atlas also made a Dolly Jump